 Car toy tidy:

 I started off with shoe holders on the backs of the front seats but to be honest you can get so much in them they started to collect too much and the temptation to fill them meant the kids couldn’t reach the bottom pockets and this lead to more trouble than the dropped toys!
-I now love these – not only can we pop the tablets in but they are also wipe clean so welly mess is not wiped all over the seat backs and the kids can reach all pockets whilst still safely strapped in.
+I now love these – not only can we pop the tablets in but they are also wipe clean so welly mess is not wiped all over the seat backs.

 Tablets / DVD players:

 I know some people frown on kids having electronics but the reality of a long flight when we went to Portugal meant we got over this and invested in tablets and they have been a godsend in the car too.
 Actually having done our research they weren’t as expensive as we thought and there’s an interest free monthly payment available too [still available at time of writing].
 Plus we can centrally control what they see … and can use them for ourselves on our login when the battery has died on our ipad.
 The real benefit though is that these work on downloads so can be used off line so aren’t affected by bad signal and the tough covers have already paid dividends!
 We opted for tablets over DVD players so there are games and apps they can play and interact with as well as just watching films – we slipped in a few educational apps that have been a real hit as well as the obligatory Peppa Pig games too.

 The way I see it is parenting is a compromise and as we generally spend so much time outdoors especially when away a little screen time in the car on the way there is better than whilst we are on holiday!